Skip to main content

 Summary

-• Created a simple synthetic test using a REST GET call.
+• Created a simple synthetic test using a REST GET call that checks if we receive a 200 response status code.

-• Created a complex synthetic test that uses javascript to exercise multiple REST calls and perform an evaluation.
+• Created a complex synthetic test that uses JavaScript to exercise two REST calls and perform an evaluation on the response.